xelfia/XELF.MagicaVoxel.Shaders/README.md

   * Palette grasped `256`<sub>tones</sub> × `1`<sub>group</sub>
   * For a grayscale-like palette (255 tone levels + 1 empty)
 * **xs blur 8 4**
-  * a bit large `center weight bias`=`4` will work as an antialiasing effect / a rounded corner effect.
+  * A bit large `center weight bias`=`4` will work as an antialiasing effect / a rounded corner effect.
 * **xs -n 3 blur 8**
   * In the following sample, by one time run, the original model will become into the result of step 3.